SanaullaParvez/sadi/README.md

-## An appliicatoin for managing a business transactions
+## An applicatoin for managing a business transactions
 This module is an effort to implement an appliication to manage a little business transactions.
 To implemnt I have used Material Design data tables in Angular Material.
 Data tables are used to present raw data sets and usually appear in desktop enterprise applications.

 ### Demo